flybywiresim/aircraft/README.md

 #### Unstable Master Branch Build (with custom autopilot)

 This version is the same as the regular master/development version.
-However, this version comes with the (work in progress) custom fly-by-wire, autopilot and autothrust system. **Expect issues with autopilot, engines, autothrust and the PFD if you intend to use this version.** No support will be provided via Discord.
+However, this version comes with the (work in progress) LNAV and flight plan manager. **Expect issues with navigation and flight planning.** No support will be provided via Discord.

 [Download custom autopilot development build here.](https://api.flybywiresim.com/api/v1/download?url=https://flybywiresim-packages.b-cdn.net/vmaster-cfbw-cap/A32NX-master-cfbw-cap.zip)